Our Charity Registration Service is designed to make the process of registering as a charity as simple as possible.

 - We will take most of the work, and all the worry, away from you.

-- It is only available to groups using our Model Constitution
+- For groups using our Model Constitution the cost is £75

-- It costs £75 – if you do not receive charity status you will receive a full refund.
+- If you do not receive charity status you will receive a full refund.

 How does the registration process work?